 There's still an opportunity for us to do exactly what he said he was going to do.

-So I just think if people could just be patient, this president is committed to making sure that everybody doesn't just have health coverage, but they have health care, that they get the care that they need Sean.
+So, I just think if people could just be patient, this president is committed to making sure that everybody doesn't just have health coverage, but they have health care, that they get the care that they need, Sean.

 Listen, I agree with all of that.

-One of them is certainly what the president ran on health care savings accounts.
+One of them is certainly what the president ran on, healthcare savings accounts.

-You know, but uh now you can get a a very inexpensive catastrophic plan and you've got yourself full complete health care, 24 hour availability to your doctor, your pharmaceuticals next to nothing, and he has now duplicated this about a thousand times around the country.
+You know, but now you can get a very inexpensive catastrophic plan, and you've got yourself full complete health care, 24-hour availability to your doctor, your pharmaceuticals next to nothing.

-And I know the cooperatives were in the Freedom Caucus and the Rand Paul bill, and I don't know if it's in this new bill.
+And I know that cooperatives were in the Freedom Caucus and the Rand Paul bill, and I don't know if it's in this new bill or that's like a Donald Trump idea because he always thinks outside the box.

 But I also think when you describe what this gentleman has done in terms of allowing people to pay the $50 a month and get the care they need, I think that the spirit, that same spirit is behind what the president is doing.

-I mean, when people's premiums were going up, double, triple, I mean, we had some folks in telling their stories about how they were affected by Obamacare, and it just devastated me.
+I mean, when people's premiums were going up double, triple, I mean, we had some folks in telling their stories about how they were affected by Obamacare, and it just devastated me.

-I mean, I asked, Well, how has negotiations been?
+I mean, I asked, well, how has negotiations been?

-He is working the phones, he's calling folks.
+He is working the phones.

 They all came in the door with a no.